 Services from the Michigan Department of Treasury can be obtained via their online tool: Michigan Treasury Online (MTO).
 MTO provides registered businesses with the ability to access, view and make changes to account specific information that Treasury has captured from their application.
 In addition, taxpayers are able to file and pay Sales, Use and Withholding taxes from MTO.
 The MTO self-service tool is intended to improve taxpayers’ convenience and efficiency.

 The Unemployment Insurance Agency (UIA) administers the unemployment insurance program in Michigan and offers two online services for employers.
 The first, eRegistration, can be utilized to register a business for an unemployment insurance account.
 The second, Michigan Web Account Manager (MiWAM), can be utilized to manage an unemployment account electronically and allows employers access to other automated services and functions within UIA.
-Both services are available 24 hours a day, seven days a week.

 The Department of Environmental Quality (DEQ), assures permits are issued promptly.
 To help achieve this goal, the DEQ's Office of Environmental Assistance offers personal assistance to assure identification of all required permits.
 Please begin permitting discussions as early as possible.

 Whether you are considering starting or expanding a business in or through Michigan, the Michigan Department of Transportation (MDOT) can help answer your transportation related questions.

 The Business Licensing & Regulation Division of the Secretary of State is responsible for the licensing, training and regulation of motor vehicle dealers, repair facilities, mechanics and salvage vehicle agents in the State of Michigan.